MicrosoftDocs/azure-docs/articles/cosmos-db/nosql/tutorial-dotnet-web-app.md

     dotnet new install cosmicworks.template.web
     ```

-1. Create a new web application project using the newly installed `
+1. Create a new web application project using the newly installed `dotnet new cosmosdbnosql-webapp` template.

     ```bash
     dotnet new cosmosdbnosql-webapp